A Strategy for the Times

-Using common sense is not the opposite of trusting God to care for you, unless you trust your own reasoning and ignore what he tells you.
-If you were to see things from his perspective, you’d realize that everything he tells you makes perfect sense.
+Using common sense is not the opposite of trusting God, unless we trust our own reasoning and ignore what he tells us.
+If we’re to see things from his perspective, we’d realize that everything he tells us makes perfect sense.
 Pray about whether you should prepare and what preparations you should make.
 Some would argue that preparations are motivated by fear, that real trust mandates we do nothing other than allow God to provide everything we need.
-However, I would suggest that using the insight, intelligence, and decision-making ability God gave you is an expression of your God-like nature.
+However, I would suggest that using the insight, intelligence, and decision-making ability God gave us is an expression of our God-like nature.
 If God specifically tells you not to prepare, then do not prepare; otherwise, follow the scriptural example of preparing for future needs.

 “A prudent man sees danger and takes refuge, but the simple keep going and suffer for it” (Pr 22:3).